ChimeHQ/LanguageServerScripts/README.md

 /Library/Application Support/com.chimehq.LanguageServerScripts/VERSIONS
 ```

-This file will contain a list of name/integer pairs corresponding to the versions of anything inside of this directory except for the VERSIONS file itself.
+This file will contain a sorted list of name/integer pairs corresponding to the versions of everything inside of this directory except for the VERSIONS file itself.

 ```
 cli.sh 12